Scope is the set of variables you have access to.

 Local variables are deleted when the function is completed.

 Global variables are deleted when you close the page.

 Function arguments (parameters) work as local variables inside functions.

 In HTML, the global scope is the window object: All global variables belong to the window object.

-Anyone, including the window object, can overwrite your global variables or functions.
+Any function, including the window object, can overwrite your global variables and functions.